 }

-Note: Your credentials will need to be kept refreshed from your host.
+Note: When using Docker, you'll need to keep your AWS credentials refreshed from your host.

 IMAGE

-content type are not included in the KB query responsereranking
+content type are not included in KB query responsesTo add this MCP server to Claude Code, run this command in your terminal:

 file so that it is available in all of your projects.